Kraken (cryptocurrency exchange): Work culture and layoffs

 In 2019, Powell suggested that parenting was a distraction to being productive and critiqued the economic viability of parental leaves; he went on to question whether choosing to not abide by relevant governmental regulations was a risk worth taking.
 In June 2022, Powell urged employees in a work meeting to reject the usage of preferred gender pronouns; he then opened a Slack channel to debate whether people should be allowed to choose their gender but not their race or ethnicity.
 The next day, Kraken released a "culture document" which outlined the libertarian values that it asserted were to be obeyed at work.
 Among other things, employees were prohibited from labelling others' comments as "toxic, hateful, racist", etc., and particular emphasis was assigned on how "offensiveness" was not forbidden.
 Powell and his fellow executives encouraged employees who disagreed with the policy to quit, and offered four months' severance for those who opted to do so.

 In November 2022, Kraken laid off about 1,100 employees –approximately 30 percent of its workforce.
+In October 2024, Kraken laid off about 15 percent of staff.